klot-io/site/README.md

-# klot.io documentation
+# Klot I/O

-klot.io is a system for creating a Kubernetes cloud on Raspberry Pis so you can run microservices on them, like a text-to-speech app.
+Klot I/O, short for Kloud of Things I/O, is a Kubernetes cloud running on Raspberry Pi’s with the ability to download and install Apps that can utilize the I/O hardware of those Pi’s.

+Klot I/O lowers the barrier of entry to many relevant technologies (Docker, Kubernetes, REST, Python, GPIO) by allowing someone with no knowledge to easily setup said technologies in their own home.

 I've included a sample project on this site.
 When you're done with it, you'll have a Raspberry Pi that'll convert text to speech (in an Australian account if you so desire).
+[More Info](http://klot.io)

 ## Requirements and background

-YOu need to be able to burn an image on a Raspber
+You need to be able to burn an image on a Raspber

 ### Kubernetes